The Top 10 Puppy Essentials

 10) When do I start grooming my puppy?

 It’s recommend that even if your pup won’t require grooming at first, you should regularly brush them to get them used to being groomed and handled.
 Choose a simple, soft brush and/or comb for the first couple of months.
 There will be a time you will need to wash your puppy, make sure you’re not using human shampoo as this will upset your puppy's PH levels and may not be compatible with your puppy flea treatment.
 It’s best to invest in a puppy shampoo that you can use when and if you need to bathe your puppy.
-We have recently launched our own puppy grooming set in our Petplex collection called the 'Puppy Purifier' it has a shampoo and a cologne to help keep your puppy smelling fresh.
+We have our own puppy grooming set in our Petplex collection called the 'Puppy Purifier' it has a shampoo and a cologne to help keep your puppy smelling fresh.

 Related Products